Ambarella unveils vision processors for autonomous drones and self-driving cars

 “It allows for much more efficient computation,” Kohn said.
 “Computer vision is the next big challenge for us.
 We realized a few years ago that image processing and video compression were reaching a point where there was not a huge amount of innovation left.
 Computer vision requires an almost unlimited amount of processing power and plays to our strength of delivering high performance at a low cost and high efficiency.”

 The CV1 chip can do computer vision processing up to 4K resolution or 8-megapixel resolution, said Chris Day, vice president of marketing and business development at Ambarella, in an interview.
-That allows it to do image recognition at much greater distances, and the architecture is programmable based on standard industry training tools, such as TensorFlow.
+That allows it to provide image recognition at much greater distances, and the architecture is programmable based on standard industry training tools such as TensorFlow.
 It can handle low-light processing and high-dynamic range processing, which means it can capture nuances of lighting and shadows in high-contrast scenes.

-Ambarella will demo the EVA chip running in a self-driving car that has multiple advanced cameras.
-The chip can power applications such as an electronic mirror, pedestrian and traffic light detection, lane detection, terrain modeling, and surround view imaging.
+Ambarella will demo the chip running in a self-driving car that has multiple advanced cameras.
+Called EVA, the chip can power applications such as an electronic mirrors, pedestrian and traffic light detection, lane detection, terrain modeling, and surround view imaging.
 And it offers a longer perception range of 150 meters for stereo obstacle detection and 180 meters for monocular classification.

 Another demo — dubbed “super drone” — features CV1 chips that power autonomous drones.
 Such drones can navigate on their own, know their location, and detect and avoid obstacles.